Why Do We Sleep? Exploring the Importance of Rest for Optimal Focus and Performance

 Nutritional supplements can play a supportive role in improving sleep quality.
 Here are five evidence-based supplements:

-1. Magnesium Glycinate: This mineral calms the nervous system and reduces levels, aiding relaxation and deep sleep.
+1. Magnesium Glycinate: This mineral calms the nervous system and reduces cortisol levels, aiding relaxation and deep sleep.

 2. Melatonin: A hormone that regulates sleep-wake cycles, melatonin is particularly helpful for individuals with disrupted circadian rhythms.